pelvisawareness_admin UTI Leave a Comment

 What Causes a UTI?

 UTIs are common, as between 50% and 60% of adult women will have at least one UTI in their life2, and some women have repeat infections or suffer more often from UTIs.
-These recurrent infections are defined as when a woman experiences two or more UTIs in a six-month period or four or more within a year.1
+These recurrent infections in women are defined as when a woman experiences two or more UTIs in a six-month period or four or more within a year.1

 Symptoms include a strong, persistent urge to urinate, a burning sensation when urinating, and urine that appears red, bright pink or cola-coloured, a sign of blood in the urine.1